sahithyandev/s3/src/content/docs/artificial-intelligence/11-informed-searching.md

 next: true
 ---

 Uses domain-specific hints about the location of goals.
-The hint comes in a heuristic function.
+The hint is given by a heuristic function.

 ### Heuristic Function